 Add More Lighting

 Along with a lighter paint color, adding more lighting can really help to open up a space.

-Consider adding pot lights, a new chandelier or even led bulbs to current light fixtures for a larger-feeling space, like we did when we moved to our current home.
+Consider adding pot lights, a new chandelier, changing the shades, or even adding led bulbs to current light fixtures for a larger-feeling space like we did when we moved to our current home.
 (Before we lived here, the dining room only had four can lights and no chandelier.)

-Akin to painting with a lighter color, decorating with mirrors is a great way to make a space look larger because mirror bounce light around a room.
+Akin to painting with a lighter color, decorating with mirrors is a great way to make a space look larger because mirrors bounce light around a room.

 You can hang an entire wall of mirrors – antique framed ones are lovely grouped together – or strategically place one or two in a room.
 Maybe a large round one over a fireplace mantel or a full-length version leaned against a wall (attached appropriately for safety, of course).

 Mirrors bounce light around, adding to that light reflective value in a space, therefore making it seem larger.

 Another furniture option is to include glass or lucite pieces because they’re transparent or translucent and you can see the rest of the space through them.

 Emphasize and increase natural light by leaving the window bare or following these window covering tips.